 There are two ways to upgrade:

-When a required upgrade is scheduled for your cluster, a notification will appear in the control panel indicating the target version and when the required upgrade will take place.
+When a required upgrade is scheduled for your cluster, a notification appears in the control panel indicating the target version and when the required upgrade is scheduled to occur.
 You can configure the weekday and time required upgrades occur in the Upgrade window in the Settings tab of the cluster.
 You can upgrade the cluster yourself before this date.

-When a minor version becomes unsupported, DigitalOcean will schedule an upgrade to the latest patch version of the next supported minor version.
-You will be notified via email 30 days prior to the scheduled upgrade.
-You will again get notified 7 days and the day before the upgrade starts.
+When a minor version becomes unsupported, we schedule an upgrade to the latest patch version of the next supported minor version.
+We notify you via email 30 days prior to the scheduled upgrade.
+We notify you again 7 days and the day before the upgrade starts.

 DigitalOcean may schedule an upgrade to the latest patch version of the cluster’s current minor version if a serious security vulnerability is identified in the version your cluster is running.
-You will be notified at least 7 days before the upgrade, as well as the day before the upgrade starts.
+We notify you at least 7 days before the upgrade, as well as the day before the upgrade starts.

 DigitalOcean runs a cluster linter check before each required upgrade.
 A subset of the errors are included in the 30-day notice email and also appear in the control panel.
 If cluster linter errors are present, you must fix the issues.